mautic/developer-documentation-new/docs/rest_api/forms.rst

 Mautic accepts the same parameters for editing a Form as those described in :ref:`Form properties <get Form properties>`.

+.. vale off

 Use the ``fields`` associative array to manage Form components and the ``actions`` associative array to manage post-submission behaviors.
-For details on these objects, refer to :ref:`Form field properties <get Form field properties>` and :ref:`Form action properties <get Form action properties>`.
+For details on these objects, refer to :ref:`Form Field properties <get Form Field properties>` and :ref:`Form action properties <get Form action properties>`.

+.. vale on

 Response
 ========